Updated: Aug 14

 While the traditional ways of succession and mentorship have merit, there are some drawbacks.
 Not every student wants to be a teacher.
 Great teachers often don’t have the desire or skill to run a business.
 Some brilliant business minds are lousy instructors.
 Those who are suited to running a profitable business while remaining dedicated to the art are very rare.

 It’s easy to understand why the balance is so often lost.
 Problems arise when the focus on profitability takes over the fundamental purpose of the dojo (a place in which to study karate).
 Practically speaking, dojos are expensive.
 Commercial spaces large enough to run classes are hard to find and costly to rent.
 Zoning, taxes, and the cost of insurance adds up.
 Every responsible adult knows that paying the bills is important, but when the focus becomes revenue above all else, the art can become lost.
 The business side of the dojo must always serve the art of karate.
 This is not to say that commercial dojos can’t serve the art.
-On the contrary, when done properly, a commercial dojo can be a central hub of learning and practise.
+On the contrary, when done properly, a commercial dojo can be a central hub of learning and practice.
 The trick is in the balance – the dojo must be able to sustain itself financially at the same time as providing a facility and qualified instructors.

 All business involves risk and reward.
 Entrepreneurs take risks by putting their own equity on the line by signing a lease and buying equipment.
 They spend money on marketing, and they put their name and credentials out into the public sphere.
 It doesn't make any sense for someone to take on so much personal risk without compensation.
 But karate, in it’s nature, is an artistic endeavour; its value is subjective.